PRIVACY STATEMENT FOR EUROPEAN CONSUMERS AND CUSTOMERS

 - I work at another business you work with, such as an advertiser or supplier, and I want to know what you know about me and what you do with that information

-- I want to know about other uses of personal data in your business
+- I want to know about how you use personal data to prevent fraud

 - I want to know where else in the world you transfer my personal data